bisdn/bisdn.github.io/tools/ofdpa_client_tools.md

 #### Adding a meter

-Meters are add through the `-a` option, followed by the desired meter id.
+Meters are added through the `-a` option, followed by the desired meter id.
 The meter type, rate unit, and band rate/burst size can then be specified as input:
 ```
 Parameters for new meter